7up Logo

 7up Logo 1995

 In 1995, the drinks manufacturer was bought by Cadbury Schweppes, which served as a promise to create a new logo.
-The design is in the Art Nouveau style, which is characterized by asymmetry.
+The design is in the Art Nouveau style, characterized by asymmetry.
 This can be seen in the unusual shape of the number 7 with a strongly elongated base.
 The red circle has also changed a lot.
 It was elongated and now had the shape of a lime.

 2000 – 2010